Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 How Safe Are Cruises?

-However, there are other, more basic precautions you should consider to avoid becoming a victim of crime on your cruise vacation, both onboard and in port.
+However, you should consider other, more basic precautions to avoid becoming a victim of crime on your cruise vacation, both onboard and in port.

 For More Tips on How to Stay Safe While You Travel: Read Our Safe Travel Guide